trws/flux-security/doc/man8/flux-imp.rst

-File permissions, access controls, or SELinux policy of **flux-imp** should be configured such that access is restricted to only those users that require mult-user Flux capability.
+File permissions, access controls, or SELinux policy of **flux-imp** should be configured such that access is restricted to only those users that require multi-user Flux capability.
 For example, for a system instance running as user ``flux``, it is suggested that permissions for **flux-imp** be set such that only the ``flux`` user or group has execute permission.